USPS Label Printer

 6. DYMO 1755120 LabelWriter 4XL

-The DYMO LabelWriter allows high-quality blank and gray label printing with a width of four inches.
+The DYMO LabelWriter allows high-quality black and gray label printing with a width of four inches.

-You can choose up to 60 different templates and this printer has the capability of importing graphics and text.
+You can choose from any of the 60 available templates, and this printer can import graphics and text smoothly.
 The DYMO is highly customizable and can print in 300 DPI (dots per inch).

-You can also take advantage of its print speed which can print 53 standard four-line address labels in a minute.
+You can also use its print speed to print 53 standard four-line address labels in a minute.
 The DYMO also connects easily with USB connectors.

 7. Micmi Shipping Label Printer